Throughout history, across cultures: the duress defense

-Though it is possible that the same act could be both the Minnesota crime of coercion as well as support a Minnesota duress defense to a criminal charge, despite potential overlap, the crime of coercion and the defense of duress are two separate things.
+The same act could be both the Minnesota crime of coercion and support a duress defense to a criminal charge.
+But despite potential overlap, the crime of coercion and the defense of duress are two separate things.

-In addition, the duress defense is sometimes confused with the defense of necessity, another ancient, common law defense.
+In addition, some confuse the duress defense with the necessity defense, another ancient, common law defense.
 The U.S. Supreme Court explained:

 Is duress an affirmative defense?

 Yes.
-The Minnesota Supreme Court provides guidance on the defendant’s initial burden of notice and production, followed by the prosecution’s burden of proof, beyond any reasonable doubt:
+The Minnesota Supreme Court provides guidance on the defendant’s initial burden of notice and production.
+And once met, the prosecution has the burden of proof, beyond any reasonable doubt:

-As a common law defense vitiating criminal intent, the defense is generally available.
-State legislatures and courts, however, can modify the common law by choosing to do so in legislation or appellate court decision.
+So, as a common law defense vitiating criminal intent, the defense is generally available.
+But legislatures and courts can modify the common law in legislation or appellate court decision.